awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-getting-started.md

 ****
 ***This is prerelease documentation for Amazon OpenSearch Serverless, which is in preview release\.
 The documentation and the feature are both subject to change\.
 We recommend that you use this feature only in test environments, and not in production environments\.
 For preview terms and conditions, see *Beta Service Participation* in [AWS Service Terms](https://aws.amazon.com/service-terms/)\. ***

 This tutorial walks you through the basic steps to get an Amazon OpenSearch Serverless collection up and running quickly\.
-For more detailed information, see [Creating and managing Amazon OpenSearch Serverless collections](serverless-manage.md) and the other topics within this guide\.
+For more detailed information, see [Creating, listing, and deleting Amazon OpenSearch Serverless collections](serverless-manage.md) and the other topics within this guide\.

 You'll complete the following steps in this tutorial: